NEZNAMY/TAB/.github/wiki/installation.md

 When running a network, you have 3 options:
 * Installing TAB only on the proxy (recommended)
 * Installing TAB on all backend servers instead
-* Installing TAB everywhere and disabling features so they don't conflict (not recommended)
+* Installing TAB everywhere and disabling features, so they don't conflict (not recommended)

 See below for more information regarding each way.